charford/msg/README.md

 * To remove a post, update it without any text

 ### License

-Available under the GNU GENERAL PUBLIC LICENSE.
-See License.txt for more info.
+This project is licensed under the terms of the MIT license.